ssalvaterra/LIB-201/mapping.md

 - Identify further resources ( primary and/or secondary sources) as context to support a spatial or temporal analysis

 ## Lessons
-1. Primary and Secondary Research
+1. Primary and Secondary Source Research
 2. Timelines
 3. Geospatial Data
 <!--4.
 Writing a research question and plan, or planning a -->